Skip to main content

 You know the feeling.
 It is that sense of being constantly on alert, yet simultaneously exhausted.
 Your sleep is unrefreshing, you crave sugary or salty foods, and mental fog makes clear thought feel like a luxury.
 These experiences are not just in your head; they are tangible signals from your body’s sophisticated internal communication network.

-At the center of this network is a hormone called cortisol.
-Its primary role is to prepare you for immediate action, a brilliant survival mechanism.
-When your body perceives a threat, cortisol surges, mobilizing energy to handle the situation.
 The issue arises when the “threat” is not a predator you can run from, but the persistent, low-grade pressures of modern life.
-This creates a state of elevation, a condition that profoundly disrupts your body’s ability to manage energy, specifically your blood sugar.
+This creates a state of chronic cortisol elevation, a condition that profoundly disrupts your body’s ability to manage energy, specifically your blood sugar.

 Understanding this connection is the first step toward reclaiming your metabolic health.
 Your body is not failing you.
 It is operating on an ancient script that is ill-suited for the modern world.
+The fatigue, the cravings, and the brain fog are all logical consequences of a system under constant duress.
+By learning the language of your hormones, you can begin to rewrite the script.

 Cortisol’s Main Job and How It Affects Sugar

-Cortisol’s main function during a is to ensure your brain and muscles have enough fuel to act quickly.
+Cortisol’s main function during a stress response is to ensure your brain and muscles have enough fuel to act quickly.
 It achieves this by signaling your liver to release stored glucose (sugar) into the bloodstream.
 This process is called glycogenolysis.

 Simultaneously, it initiates a process known as gluconeogenesis, where the liver creates new glucose from non-carbohydrate sources like amino acids.
 This is an incredibly effective short-term strategy.
 It provides an immediate energy surge, allowing you to power through a demanding situation.
 You get the fuel you need, right when you need it.

 Chronically elevated cortisol tells your body to continuously release sugar, disrupting the natural balance of your metabolic system.

 The system is designed for this process to be temporary.
-After the threat passes, should fall, and your body should return to a state of equilibrium.
+After the threat passes, cortisol levels should fall, and your body should return to a state of equilibrium.
 When stress is constant, cortisol levels remain high, and the tap of glucose flowing into your bloodstream never quite turns off.

 This persistent elevation of blood sugar sets the stage for a cascade of metabolic challenges.
 Your body is perpetually in a state of high alert, constantly mobilizing energy that is never truly used for its intended “fight or flight” purpose.